These are some stories of Homebuyers who did, and some who did not order a Residential Solar Inspection©.

 What did Dan really need?
 He needed to call The Solar Detective.
 Dan called The Solar Detective to get an opinion from a company that does not perform repairs or installations, avoiding the potential conflict of interest.
 The Solar Detective let him know he only needed to replace the 2 bad inverters, remove some vegetation and clean the panels.
 The Solar Detective was able to connect Dan with two companies, that we've vetted, who gave him pricing on that best solution.
 Dan saved $95,000 and has a functioning solar power plant.

 In addition to knowing the good guys and the snakes, we'll provide an unbiased assessment.

 600 volts on the roof!!!

 Everyone is familiar with the 110 volts in their household plug outlets, and no one wants to get zapped by the 110 volts.
 The wire in the photo above carries 600 volts on the roof and as you can see it was melted completely in half.
 The fire hazard could not be more extreme.
 The Solar Detective discovered the issue, called it out, made recommendations and provided an independent 3rd party for repairs.

 Does New guarantee safety or quality?

-Would you have the solar inspected on a NEW home listed for more than $12 million, with solar installed by a reputable company.
-This buyer did.
+Do you think it would be necessary to have the solar inspected on a NEW home that's listed for more than $12 million, when the solar was installed by a reputable company?
+This buyer did, and it's a good thing.
 The Solar Detective found multiple structural deficiencies and other issues that needed to be addressed.

 Home Value is irrelevant